 - Salary and benefits for either type of graduate student employee can be included in the program budget and charged to the program budget.
 The Departmental Administrator or Payroll Coordinator will set up the graduate student’s payroll and will work with UW Study Abroad to obtain the appropriate budget number to charge the salary.

-Academic Student Employee positions can be more than 50% FTE, but if the appointment carries a 75% workload, the ASE must also be compensated at that level.
+Graduate Assistantships can be more than 50% FTE, but if the appointment carries a 75% workload, the ASE must also be compensated at that level.

 Student Hourly Employee position should follow policies outlined by UW Human Resources for workload and job expectations

-In this case, the student must apply for and meet the requirements set out by UW Study Abroad for FRILA – Fieldwork, Research, and Independent Learning Abroad, separate from their role as an ASE.
+In this case, the student must apply for and meet the requirements set out by UW Study Abroad for FRILA – Fieldwork, Research, and Independent Learning Abroad, separate from their role as a Graduate Assistant.
 The student should submit the FRILA application by the deadlines outlined below.
 The student will need to earn at least 10 graduate credits pre-approved by his/her department, supervised by someone other than faculty leading the study abroad program.
 Contact your program manager to open an FRILA application for a Teaching Assistant.

 Winter | September 15 |